 How often should I replace the filters in my UV air purifier?

 Filter replacement frequency varies by model and usage.
-Generally, pre-filters should be cleaned or replaced every 1-3 months, HEPA filters every 6-12 months, and activated carbon filters every 3-6 months.
-Check your air purifier’s manual for specific recommendations.
+Most purifiers have filter replacement indicators.
+Typically, pre-filters should be cleaned or replaced every 1-3 months, HEPA filters every 6-12 months, and carbon filters every 3-6 months.